-This EPP construction project is our first to incorporate Goop "paint" as the fuselage finish instead of an iron-on covering material.
-This method of finishing EPP foam was presented in the February 2003 issue of RC Soaring

-Digest in Gordy Stahl's "Gordy's Travels" column.
+This EPP construction project is our first to incorporate Goop "paint" as the fuselage finish preliminary test fit our second Alula is not complete.
+Before we talk about the flying and compare this instead of an iron-on covering material.
+This method of finishing EPP foam was presented in the February 2003 issue of RC Soaring Digest in Gordy Stahl's "Gordy's Travels" column.